ademola-raimi/Checkpoint-one/README.md

 ----------

 The Urban dictionary is the collation of urban (slangs) words.
 It is a platform that stores the words and their meanings and their usage in a multi associative array.
 The platform allows for addition, editing, updating and retrieving.

-The package also has a ranking system where words in a sentence are ranked based on the number of occurrences of each word.

 **Design**
 ------